Tetelestai - It Is Finished!

 Jesus took our place.
 He paid the debt of sin we owed.
 And when we by faith repent and receive Him as Lord, we are set free!
 This is why Paul wrote, “In whom we have redemption through his blood, even the forgiveness of sins” (Colossians 1:14)

 When Jesus uttered those words, “It is finished!” it was His declaration that the debt was fully satisfied, fulfilled, and complete.
 His blood utterly and completely cleansed us forever.
 It was far-reaching and all-embracing for all of us who put our faith in Him.

-Fourth, in classical Greek times, the word tetelestai depicted a turning point when one period ended and another new period began.
+4. In classical Greek times, the word tetelestai depicted a turning point when one period ended and another new period began.

 When Jesus exclaimed, “It is finished!” it was indeed a turning point in the entire history of mankind, for at that moment the Old Testament came to an end - finished and closed - and the New Testament began.
 The Cross was “the Great Divide” in human history.
 When Jesus cried out, “It is finished!”
 He was shouting that the Old Covenant had ended and the New Covenant had begun!

 In that divine moment when Jesus cried, “It is finished,” all the Old Testament prophecies about Jesus’ earthly ministry were fulfilled.
 The justice of God had been fully met and satisfied by the Lamb of God.
 At that moment, the sacrifices of the Old Testament permanently ceased, for the perfect Sacrifice had laid down His life for the salvation of mankind.
 Jesus’ mission was accomplished.
 Thus, He could cry out that His task was complete!

 Never forget that because Jesus was willing to offer His own blood for the full payment of our sinful debt, we are forgiven and utterly debt-free.
 “PAID IN FULL” has been stamped on our past sinful record because Jesus paid the price for our redemption with His own blood.